 The Comprehensive Osteopathic Medical Licensing Examinations (COMLEX-USA) are administered by the National Board of Osteopathic Medical Examiners (NBOME) and are divided into three levels.
 Levels 1 and 2 (which consists of 2 parts) are completed during the predoctoral years and Level 3 is given to qualified graduates during their first year of postgraduate (residency) training.
 In particular, the Level 2 examination consists of two independent components – a Cognitive Evaluation (Level 2-CE) and a Performance Evaluation (Level 2-PE).
 The former predominantly tests a student’s knowledge base and the latter predominantly his/her clinical skills.
 Students are eligible for the Level 1 examination after achieving a minimum COMSAE Phase 1 score of 500, having advanced to Year 2, and after approval from the College of Osteopathic Medicine (COM).
 Students become eligible for the Level 2 examinations after successfully passing COMLEX Level 1, achieving a minimum COMSAE Phase 2 score of 500, having advanced to Year 3, and after approval from the COM.
 Students must have a passing score on COMLEX-USA Level 1 in order to begin rotations at clinical campus sites.
 Students must take and pass both components of the Level 2 examination as a condition of graduation.

 Students are allowed a maximum of three attempts to pass COMLEX-USA Level 1 and each component of COMLEX-USA Level 2.
-Any student who fails to pass any individual component of the COMLEX-USA examination series after three attempts will be considered for dismissal from the College.
+Any student who fails to pass any individual component of the COMLEX-USA examination series after three attempts will be recommended for dismissal from the college.

 Students are allowed a maximum of six years to complete all of the College of Osteopathic Medicine curriculum, including passage of COMLEX-USA Level 1, and Level 2 PE and CE.
-At the conclusion of six years, students who have not met all requirements will be considered for dismissal from the college.
+At the conclusion of six years, students who have not met all requirements will be recommended for dismssal from the college.

 - Laptop Requirement